Writing Introductions

 As you may know, the Night Zookeeper uses a rather clever device to help protect the Night Zoo.
 It is called a Teleporting Torch.
 Firstly, in this article, I will explain how it works.
 Secondly, I will explain why it is so important in the fight against the Lord of Nulth.

-Activity & Resource
+Activity & resource

 Activity working on writing introductions